dustinmcafee/rustvncserver/TECHNICAL.md

 rustvncserver is a pure Rust VNC (Virtual Network Computing) server library with full RFC 6143 protocol compliance.

+All encoding implementations are provided by the separate [**rfb-encodings**](https://github.com/dustinmcafee/rfb-encodings) library, which provides reusable RFB encoding modules for VNC servers and other tools that need to encode framebuffer data.

 ### Key Features

 **Protocol Compliance:**
 - ✅ RFC 6143 (RFB Protocol 3.8) fully compliant
-- ✅ 11 encoding types implemented
+- ✅ 11 encoding types implemented (via rfb-encodings library)
 - ✅ All standard pixel formats (8/16/24/32-bit)
 - ✅ Quality and compression level pseudo-encodings
 - ✅ Reverse connections and repeater support